Qontigo/axioma-py/INSTALLING.md

 * If you don't already have one, create a virtualenv using [these instructions](https://docs.python.org/3/library/venv.html) from the official Python documentation.
 Per the instructions, "It is always recommended to use a virtualenv while developing Python applications."

-* Currently, axioma-py is hosted on GitHub in our [axiomapy-beta branch](https://github.com/Qontigo/bluepysdk-package/tree/axiomapy-beta/axiomapy ).

 * In order to install the package for development, install in editable mode with optional dependencies.
 See the "with_entitybase" examples in the [examples](axiomapy/examples) folder for info on how new instances should be defined.